tedmiston/notes/README.md

 ### Misc.

-- I rarely read books cover-to-cover.
-Blank spots indicate skipped sections.
+- I rarely read books from cover to cover (blank spots == skipped sections)
-- Star ratings are recommendations on a 1-5 scale.
+- Star ratings are recommendations on a 1-5 scale

 ## Articles